Home

 Wilderness “Light Camp”

 Wilderness back pack (“light camp”) hunting can be deeply rewarding, but when darkness falls and the temperature drops it tends to separate the men from the boys.
 In an unforgiving and potentially harsh environment, everything you have to keep you safe, healthy and comfortable is carefully measured in ounces, and is strategically crammed into a pack on your back.
 Those ounces are all that stand between you and the harshness of a cold mountain rain, wind or snow storm.
-We’re working on a section discussing this kind of equipment for you to use.

 Plan carefully before embarking on do it yourself elk hunting in the back country wilderness where medical and rescue services are slow in coming and may be impossible to summon.